 Stellarator startup Type One Energy is planning to build a fusion reactor on the site of a retired Tennessee Valley Authority (TVA) coal power plant.
 The magnetic confinement device is expected to generate 350 megawatts of electricity, and the company hopes to bring it online by the mid-2030s.

 Unlike other fusion startups, Type One plans to sell key technology to organizations like the TVA, allowing them to build, own, and operate the equipment, similar to how many fossil fuel power plants are developed today.
-Type One has raised $269 million to date, including an $87 million equity round in advance of a $250 million Series B that the company is currently raising.
+Type One has raised $174.5 million to date, according to FusionX, including an extended Series A that totaled $82.5 million.
+The startup is currently raising a $250 million Series B.

 Kyoto Fusioneering